Drug and Alcohol Rehab Centers in Manning, South Carolina

 Sumter Behavioral Health Services is 20.1 miles from Manning, SC

-Like other drug and alcohol rehabs, Sumter Behavioral Health Services is dedicated to ongoing recovery for alcohol and drug addicts living in Manning, South Carolina and within the surrounding region.
+Like other drug and alcohol rehabs, Sumter Behavioral Health Services is dedicated to ongoing recovery for alcohol and drug addicts living in Manning, SC. and within the surrounding region.
 As such, this drug and alcohol rehab facility has been offering services like trauma therapy, couple/family therapy, matrix model, motivational interviewing, trauma-related counseling, rational emotive behavioral therapy and more.

 Further, Sumter Behavioral Health Services knows that it is essential that its clients receive individualized care to make sure that they are successful.
 They specialize in several programs such as programs for the hearing impaired, residential beds for client's children, domestic violence, persons with eating disorders, treatment for spanish-speaking clients, transgender or (LGBT) clients and many other modes of treatment that you can find listed below.
 Each of the services that the organization offers are also available in a variety of settings - short term rehab programs, inpatient detoxification centers, long term rehab centers, inpatient drug treatment, outpatient substance abuse counseling and more.